Basics | Applications | Howtos | Plugins

 There are three kinds of financial vouchers:

-A ledger voucher received from your bank and which reports the transactions that occurred on a given bank account during a given period.
+A numbered voucher received from your bank where the bank reports the transactions that occurred on a given bank account during a given period.
+It also reports the a starting balance and ending balance of that bank account.

-A voucher you send to your bank asking them to execute a series of payments (outgoing transactions) to third-party partners from a given bank account.
+A voucher you send to your bank asking them to execute a series of payments (outgoing transactions) to third-party recipients from your bank account.

 A voucher where you declare that you move money around internally, for your own accounting.